davep/delpa/index.md

 I know this is a bit of a quick romp through the very basic facts, but hopefully there's enough here to point you in the right direction.
-See also my blog post I mention at the state of this document for how I went about then managing, loading and installing my own and other packages.
+See also my blog post I mention at the start of this document for how I went about then managing, loading and installing my own and other packages.
 You might also want to have a look at my own [`~/.emacs.d/`](https://github.com/davep/.emacs.d) to see how it all